adamtwig/D4D/docs/DetailedTaskOverview.md

 ### Michael - Interactive Visualization
 ##### Motivating Question
-* What is the best way to visualize movement?
+* What is the best way to visualize movement over time?

 ##### Main Tasks
 * Interactivity of Senegal with arrondisement boundaries using D3.js